-Mobile charger scheduling algorithms were proposed to sustain the operation of sensor networks [10-12].
+Mobile charger scheduling algorithms were proposed to sustain the operation of sensor networks [9-11].
 There have been many variants of the mobile charger scheduling problem, depending on the sets of assumptions and optimization goals adopted.
-Zhang et al. [10] propose algorithms to minimize the number of mobile chargers necessary to keep all the sensor nodes alive in a 1-d space.
-In [11], the authors assume that the charging time for sensor nodes is much longer than the mobile charger's traveling time, and thus the scheduling algorithms are less focused on the spatial aspects of the problem.
-In [12], the authors assume that the mobile charger can recharge all the sensor nodes lying within a distance, and their optimization goal is to minimize the time it takes for each round of recharge.
-In their recent paper [13], He et al. consider the heterogeneous power of the sensor nodes.
+Zhang et al. [12] propose algorithms to minimize the number of mobile chargers necessary to keep all the sensor nodes alive in a 1-d space.
+In [13], the authors assume that the charging time for sensor nodes is much longer than the mobile charger's traveling time, and thus the scheduling algorithms are less focused on the spatial aspects of the problem.
+In [14] and [15], the authors assume that the mobile charger can recharge all the sensor nodes lying within a distance, and their optimization goal is to minimize the time it takes for each round of recharge.
+In their recent paper [16], He et al. consider the heterogeneous power of the sensor nodes.
 They divide the sensor nodes into different groups, and apply TSP algorithms to recharge nodes within each group.
-In [3, 14], Somasundara et al. formulate the mobile element scheduling problem, which aims at minimizing the overall tardiness.
+In [6, 17], Somasundara et al. formulate the mobile element scheduling problem, which is very close to our problem formulation in that the deadlines of the nodes are generated periodically.
 They formulate it into an integer programming problem, and propose several heuristic algorithms.

-In most of the previous research, the goals are to optimize recharge efficiency while regarding the sensor node deadlines as hard deadlines.
+In this study, our optimization goal is maximize the number of active nodes.
+Whereas, in most of the previous research, the goals are to optimize recharge efficiency while regarding the sensor node deadlines as hard deadlines.
 However, in many realistic scenarios, especially when the charging workload is heavy, not all the deadlines of sensor nodes can be satisfied.
 In this scenario, the deadlines are considered soft, and our algorithm design goal is to maximize the percentage of active nodes.
 Besides, we assume that the charging time is zero, meaning that the mobile charger finishes charging a node as soon as it arrives at its location.
-In this setting, we the focus of scheduler design is to find trade-offs between the spatial and temporal constraints.
 Our algorithms can be easily extended to constant non-zero charging times, by increasing the traveling time by a constant amount.

-Traveling Salesman Problem is one of the most intensively studied problems in Computational Geometry [15].
+Traveling Salesman Problem is one of the most intensively studied problems in Computational Geometry [18][19].
 The one variant that relates to our problem most closely is the Traveling Salesman Problem with Time Window (TSP-TW).
-In [16], the author summarizes the insertion and mutation heuristics to find schedules.
-In [7], Bar-Yehuda et al. firstly provide an $O(\log n)$ approximation algorithm in 1-d case, then design an algorithm that depends on how densely the vertices are located.
-In [5] and [17], the authors study the Max-Prize Path (Orienteering) problem, where the problem goal is to find a path that visits the maximum number of nodes before a common deadline.
-In [18], Bansal et al. design an $O(\log n)$ algorithm for the deadline-TSP, which is a more general problem than the orienteering problem, since each node has its own deadline.
+In [20], the author summarizes the insertion and mutation heuristics to find schedules.
+In [21], Bar-Yehuda et al. firstly provide an $O(\log n)$ approximation algorithm in 1-d case, then design an algorithm that depends on how densely the vertices are located.
+In [8] and [22], the authors study the Max-Prize Path (Orienteering) problem, where the problem goal is to find a path that visits the maximum number of nodes before a common deadline.
+In [23], Bansal et al. design an $O(\log n)$ algorithm for the deadline-TSP, which is a more general problem than the orienteering problem, since each node has its own deadline.